 - High protein and fat content as they're almost always digested slower compared to carbs and hence keep you more satiated AND fats provide more calories per gram (9 kcal/g compared to 4 kcal/g of protein and carbs),

 Checking all three boxes, meat is a great food for us hikers.
 They're a delicate balance between carrying enough food to meet your calorie requirements and not carrying TOO much food that your pack is heavy, resulting in excess calorie consumption - not to even mention they're more delicious for most of us.

 In summary, most popular meats for backpacking can be listed as below:

 - Dehydrated chicken

 - Canned tuna/salmon

 - Hard/dry salami

 - Summer sausage

-70 calories per ounce (relatively high caloric density), no nitrite/nitrate, tastes pretty good and comes with its own sealed vacuum bag.
+They're 70 calories per ounce (relatively high caloric density), no nitrite/nitrate.
+They taste pretty good and come with their own sealed vacuum bag.

 I can hear some cholesterols rising already.
 Let's get to it.